ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <center> <img src="{{ site.baseurl }}/img/fox_map.png" alt="Img" style="width: 500px;"/>   <img src="{{ site.baseurl }}/img/fox_map2.png" alt="Img" style="width: 500px;"/></center>
 <center>Arctic fox occurrences based on available data from the Global Biodiversity Information Facility (GBIF).</center>

-### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
+#### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
 The script is the `arctic_map.R` file in the `arctic_fox` folder.

 <a name="forest_plots"></a>

-# Visualising the effect of elephants on tree morphology
+# Visualising forest plot tree data

 __This tutorial involves plotting tree inventory data from 2 permanent survey plots in a dry tropical savannah to see how tree morphology and spatial clustering of trees varies according to elephant activity.__